MathML/website/legal-documents/non-profit-corporate-by-laws.md

 administered by the Office of Foreign Assets Control (OFAC) in regard to its foreign activities.

-## ARTICLE X - DOCUMENT RETENTION POLICY
+## ARTICLE X - PRIVACY AND DOCUMENT RETENTION POLICY

 ### 10.01 Purpose

-The purpose of this document retention policy is establishing standards for document integrity, retention, and destruction and to promote the proper treatment of Mondial Association for Tools Handling MathML, Ltd. records.
+The purpose of this privacy and document retention policy is establishing standards for document integrity, retention, and destruction and to promote the proper treatment of Mondial Association for Tools Handling MathML, Ltd. records.
+It also specifies how Personally Identifiable Information shall be handled.

 ### 10.02 Policy